sewenew/redis-plus-plus/README.md

 #### Execute Transaction

-As we mentioned above, `Transaction::exec` behaves differently with `Pipeline::exec`.
-When you call `Transaction::exec`, you explicitly ask Redis to execute these commands, and return the replies.
+When you call `Transaction::exec`, you explicitly ask Redis to execute those queued commands, and return the replies.
 Otherwise, these commands won't be executed.
 Also, you can call `Transaction::discard` to discard the execution, i.e. no command will be executed.
 Both `Transaction::exec` and `Transaction::discard` can be chained with other commands.

 ```
 auto replies = tx.set("key", "val").incr("num").exec();